dribdat/docs/docs/purpose.md

 There is a `Vue.js`-based [Backboard app](https://github.com/dribdat/backboard) and a `Node.js` [Chatbot](https://github.com/dribdat/dridbot) available as alternatives to the default Bootstrap user interface, easily customized with a bit of `CSS`.
 You can customize the layout and presets in an admin panel, or with `YAML` configuration files.

+All the data is aggregated with an [open standard](https://json.everyhack.day) (`hackathon.json`), and can be exported in various formats at any time.

 There is more on this in the [User Guide](usage) and [Whitepaper](whitepaper).